CharlieNeggo/MapleStoryMod-1.16.1/README.txt

 -------------------------------------------
-Source installation information for modders
+Source installation information for MapleStory Addon
 -------------------------------------------
 This code follows the Minecraft Forge installation methodology.
 It will apply some small patches to the vanilla MCP source code, giving you and it access